 - Pharmacies must take reasonable steps to provide auxiliary aids or services, which will enable disabled people to make use of their service. - Where physical barriers make it impossible for disabled people to use a service, the pharmacy is expected to facilitate the provision of the service by an alternative method.
 This could involve directing the patient to a nearby alternative pharmacy with the appropriate facilities.

-Table 9 below shows a breakdown of the facilities currently available to ensure equality of access for all patients (January 2011).
+Table 7, on the next page, shows a breakdown of the facilities currently available to ensure equality of access for all patients (updated March 2016).

-Table 9.
-Equality of Access Audit (January 2011)
+Table 7 - Equality of Access Audit (January 2011; updated March 2016)